sweeneychris/TheiaSfM/docs/source/sfm.rst

 methods; however, it requires many more instances of bundle adjustment (which is very costly) and so incremental SfM is not as efficient or scalable.

-To use the Incremental SfM pipeline, simple set the ``reconstruction_estimator_type`` to ``ReconstructionEstimatorType::INCREMENTAL``.
-There are many more options that may be set to tune the incremental SfM pipeline that can be found in the :class:`ReconstructionEstimatorOptions`.
+To use the Incremental SfM pipeline, simply set the ``reconstruction_estimator_type`` to ``ReconstructionEstimatorType::INCREMENTAL``.
+There are much more options that may be set to tune the incremental SfM pipeline that can be found in the :class:`ReconstructionEstimatorOptions`.